Perspectives on Mobility in Transition

 The registration takes place via RWTH Online and is possible from Sebtember 15th to October 18th.
 Further information about the registration process can be found in our FAQ.

 All students can register for one module.
 You can specify two preferences.
-Please use the priorities “low” and “high”.
+Please use the numbers “1” and “2”.
 If you have not been assigned a place in the project after the end of the assignment and are still interested in participating, please contact sibel.yildirim[@]ipw.rwth-aachen.de directly.

 (If you have any problems with the registration or with RWTHonline, please contact Mrs. Sibel Yildirim (IPW), also stating your matriculation number: firstname.lastname@example.org)

 Our mobility has changed frequently over time.
 Reasons for this include changing needs or new technologies.
 The various influencing factors often interact with each other.
-Drastic events (like the Corona pandemic) can also initiate a realignment of mobility.
+Drastic events (such as the Covid-19 pandemic) are further reasons for a reorientation of mobility.
 Which adjustments are necessary today?
-Which of them will persist in the long run?
-Does innovation take place only in technical isolation or holistically, looking at factors such as social acceptance, economic viability or environmental compatibility?
-Ultimately, we argue that mobility must be understood and developed as a dynamic socio-technical system.
-To answer these questions, a historical perspective is helpful, because the present is a product of the past; those who understand the latter can shape the future.
+Which of them will endure?
+Considering factors such as social acceptance, economic viability or environmental compatibility.
+Does innovation take place in technical isolation or holistically?
+Eventually, mobility must be understood and developed as a dynamic socio-technical system, we argue.
+To answer these questions, a look into our history can help, because the present is a product of the past; those who understand this can shape the future.

-The module will critically examine mobility and its development.
-Different actors from and outside the RWTH as well a regional experty will discuss transformations of mobility with us.
-The focus will be on changes in the context of external impulses, such as the corona pandemic, the oil crises or the climate crisis.
-We look forward to discussions with you!
+This interdisciplinary course will critically examine mobility and its evolution.
+Various experts within and outside of the RWTH Aachen University and its region will discuss transformations of mobility with us.
+The focus will be on changes in the context of external factors, from the oil crises to the climate crisis, to the Covid-19 pandemic.

-The module content enables students to interpret mobility and its actors historically and systematically and to critically evaluate research and teaching.
-Recommendations for the definition of sustainable mobility research and concepts will be drafted independently.
+The contents of the course should enable the students to interpret mobility and its drivers systematically based on history as well as to accompany research and teaching actively and critically.
+Recommendations for the definition of sustainable mobility research and concepts are to be worked out independently.

-Accordingly, the module emphasizes communication between students and lecturers.
-All sessions will provide a 45-minute discussion component.
-Guiding information material will be available in advance in the learning room.
+Accordingly, the course attaches great importance to communication between students and experts; i.e., all sessions provide for a 45-minute discussion component.
+Target-oriented information and materials will be available in advance in the course room.

 Depending on the course of studies, module and examination, credit points can be achieved through participation.